Projects & Resources

 TMRPA is committed to managing growth in a way that promotes collaboration and a shared vision for our region.
 This Plan is the outcome of over two years of research, evaluation, meetings, and debate.
 It is the result of what multiple groups, through their representatives, can agree about regarding what the future of the region should look like, and what needs to be done to move toward that vision.

-Natural Resources Plan (NR Plan) | In Progress
+Natural Resources Plan (NR Plan) | 2024

-Public Infrastructure Plan (PIP) | In Progress
+Public Infrastructure Plan (PIP) | 2024

 To learn more about the PIP click the button below.